mattvernon/relayer-kit/README.md

 Dharma is an open, permissionless protocol that enables anyone to engage in credit-based transactions on the Ethereum blockchain.
 Read more <a href="https://dharma.io/" target="_blank">here</a>.

-## What is a Dharma relayer?
+## What is a Dharma Relayer?

-A relayer is a source of liquidity on the Dharma network.
+A Relayer is a source of liquidity on the Dharma network.
 It connects borrowers with lenders.

 You can think of it as a bulletin board where individuals connected on the Internet can post requests to borrow money.

-## Why start a Dharma relayer?
+## Why start a Dharma Relayer?

 We imagine a world in which the majority of financial transactions occur on globally accessible blockchains.

-In this new world, being a relayer is akin to an early internet entrepreneur, providing a valuable service on the frontiers of the new economy.
+In this new world, being a Relayer is akin to an early internet entrepreneur, providing a valuable service on the frontiers of the new economy.

 ## What is the approval process for becoming a Dharma Relayer?